copier-org/copier/docs/configuring.md

     through to trigger this migration.
 It is evaluated using [PEP 440][].
 If not version is specified the migration will run on every update.
 -   **when** (optional): Specifies a condition that needs to hold for the task to run.
--   **working_directory** (optional): Specifies the directory in which the command should be run.
+-   **working_directory** (optional): Specifies the directory in which the command will be run.
 Defaults to the destination directory.

 If a `str` or `List[str]` is given as a migrator it will be treated as `command` with all other items not present.